Over the past few months, our family has learned some of life’s harshest lessons:

 She'd call and say, "Hi honey, how are things?"

-Clearly, she antagonized me at every turn.
+Clearly, the woman antagonized me at every turn.
 I could barely keep a civil tongue when she unleashed insults like that.
 Then I got to thinking...

 When I said to my son the actor, "You really do need to go to college so you'll have something to fall back on, for the security."
 He heard, "You have no talent, so don't think you won't have to get a regular job like the rest of us schlubs."